 For Atka mackerel, the estimated selectivity patterns are particularly important in describing their dynamics.
 Previous assessments focused on the transitions between ages and time-varying selectivity (Lowe et al. 2002, 2008, 2013).
-The current assessment allows for flexibility (over time and age) and pre and post 1999 selectivity patterns for the survey (Figures 17.13, 17.14, and 17.15 and Table 17.11).
-The current assessment's terminal year selectivity estimate and the average selectivity for 2010-2014 (used for projections) differs from the terminal year in the 2013 assessment, showing higher selectivity for ages 4-5 and age 7, and lower selectivity after age 8 (Figure 17.14).
+The current assessment allows for flexibility over time and age (Figures 17.12, 17.13, and 17.14; also Table 17.11).
+The current assessment's terminal year fishery selectivity estimate and the average selectivity for 2011-2015 (used for projections) differ from the terminal year in the 2014 assessment, showing higher selectivity for ages 3-4 (Figure 17.13).
+Fishery selectivity patterns are similar after age 4.

-The fishery catches essentially consist of fish 3-11 years old, although a 15-year-old fish was found in the 1994 fishery.
-The fishery exhibits a dome-shaped selectivity pattern which is more pronounced prior to 1992 during the foreign and joint venture fisheries (1977-1983 and 1984-1991, respectively (Fig.17.13).
+The fishery catches essentially consist of fish 3-11 years old, although15-year-old fish were found in the 2013 and 2014 fishery catches.
+The fishery exhibits a dome-shaped selectivity pattern which is more pronounced prior to 1992 during the foreign and joint venture fisheries (1977-1983 and 1984-1991, respectively (Fig.17.12).
 After 1991, fishery selectivity patterns are relatively consistent but do show differences at ages 3-7 and more notable differences at age 8 and older.
 Fish older than age 9 make up a very small percentage of the population each year, and the differences in the selectivity assumptions for the older ages are not likely to have a large impact.
 However, differences in selectivity for ages 3-8 can have a significant impact.
-The recent patterns since 2000 reflect the large numbers of fish from the 1999, 2000, 2001, and 2006 year classes (Table 17.4).
-The age at 50% selectivity is estimated at about age 3 for 2008, and has increased to age 4 in 2012-2013 as the large year classes move through the population.
-It is important to note the maturity-at-age vector relative to the current selectivity patterns (age at 50% maturity is 3.6 years, Fig. 17.14).
-The estimated selectivity patterns since about 1991 indicate the fishery is harvesting mature older fish relative to the foreign and joint venture fisheries.
+The recent patterns since 2000 reflect the large numbers of fish from the 1999, 2000, 2001, 2006, and 2011 year classes (Table 17.4).
+The age at 50% selectivity is estimated at about ages 3-4 in 2008-2012 as the large year classes move through the population.
+A large shift has occurred recently with the large number of 3-year olds dominating the 2014 fishery age composition.
+The age at 50% selectivity decreased to about 2.5 years in the current assessment terminal year (Figure 17.13).
+It is important to note the maturity-at-age vector relative to the current selectivity patterns (age at 50% maturity is 3.6 years, Fig. 17.13).

 Survey catches are mostly comprised of fish 3-9 years old.
-However, the 2012 survey still shows significant numbers of 11-13 year olds of the 1999, 2000, and 2001 year classes.
-A 15-year old fish was found in the 2000 survey, and most recently a 17-year old fish was found in the 2012 survey.
-The current model configuration estimates a moderately dome-shape selectivity pattern (Fig. 17.15).
+However, the 2014 survey still shows significant numbers of 13 and 14 year olds of the 2000 and 2001 year classes.
+A 17-year old fish was found in the 2012 survey and 3, 16-year old fish were caught in the 2014 survey.
+The 2014 survey also caught large numbers of 3 year olds of the 2011 year class.
+The current model configuration estimates a moderately dome-shape selectivity pattern (Fig. 17.14).